|

 phalanx with its arrangements of

-long pikes, Alexander's army whooped Persians en
+long pikes, Alexander's army swept through Persian forces.

 ALEXANDER'S BATTLES

-In 338 BC and alongside his father Philip, Alexander fought in
+In 338 BC, and alongside his father Philip, Alexander fought in

 the